firstlookmedia/flock-server/README.md

 You need **Docker** and **Docker Compose**.

+Docker Compose expects `../flock-gateway` to exist.
+Make sure to clone the [Flock Gateway](https://github.com/firstlookmedia/flock-gateway) git repository into the parent directory before proceeding.

 First you must generate the certificates.
-(This command generates keys and certificates in `certificates/certs`.
+(This command generates keys and certificates in `data/certs/certs`.
 If you want to regenerate them, delete that folder and run the command again.)

 ```sh
 docker-compose -f create-certs.yml up